 SCOs receiving a full review are identified based on individuals selected in the Core Sample and the SCO that is authorized in the individual's ISP.
 For SCOs that render services in both the ID/A and AAW waivers, ODP staff from both programs will collaborate in the completion of all full review activities.
-This includes but is not limited to coordinating days and times for the conference, compiling findings to incorporate into the comprehensive report, and reviewing data and policy documents jointly.
+This includes but is not limited to coordinating days and times for the conference and reviewing data and policy documents jointly.
 The review of individual records will be specific to the individual's waiver to ensure entity performance based on waiver requirements.